stett/stett.github.io/_drafts/2026-04-17-gpu-jacobi-solver-for-rigid-body-point-constraints.md

 void compute_free_velocity(int ib, float dt) {

-    // these integrations are separable, and it may be desireable
+    // these integrations are separable, and it may be desirable
     // to swap out different methods of integration for each in the
     // case that forces are position-dependent or require higher
     // precision.
 For example, we may want an integrator which does